 Can 20 hours make a difference in a year?

 It turns out spending just an extra hour per week on valuable work adds up.
-Even when, practice area, firm size and an increase in staff were accounted for, it boiled down to utilisation.
-Utilisation simply measures how many hours a lawyer puts into billable work each day.
-At the average firm this works out to roughly 2.5 hours a day.
+Even when, practice area, firm size and an increase in staff were accounted for, it boiled down to utilization.
+Utilization simply measures how many hours a lawyer puts into billable work each day.
+At the average firm, this works out to roughly 2.5 hours a day.
 Ten minutes a day seems simple enough, but practically how do you find them?
 Lawyers are some of the busiest people we know.

 Ground Rule 1: What gets measured gets managed

 Step 2.
-Once your time is categorised, you'll be to pinpoint time-wasters that are stopping you from spending an extra 10-15 minutes a day on valuable work.
+Once your time is categorized, you'll be to pinpoint time-wasters that are stopping you from spending an extra 10-15 minutes a day on valuable work.
 Time wasters come in different forms and sizes.
-They can be administrative, they can come from organisational drag, like too many unnecessary meetings or a really manual expense process.
-Also be weary of any activities where you completely lost all sense of time, when something that should have taken a few minutes took an hour or more.
+They can be administrative, they can come from organizational drag, like too many unnecessary meetings or a really manual expense process.
+Also be wary of any activities where you completely lost all sense of time, when something that should have taken a few minutes took an hour or more.

-Having identified a realistic list of time wasters, you can commit to tackling and improving them over time, either through changes in behaviour, processes or tools.
+Having identified a realistic list of time wasters, you can commit to tackling and improving them over time, either through changes in behavior, processes or tools.

 Ground Rule 2: Use single-tasking and compounding